Navis Rail Planning – Design and Scheduling Tools for Freight Railroads

 - Ensuring that the footprint of locomotive classes at the end of the week is the same as the start of the week so that the plan is repeatable

-Data flow diagram showing relationships between Boss modules and railroad data (input and output)
+Data flow diagram showing relationships between Navis Rail modules and railroad data (input and output)